New Zealand admits it can no longer get rid of coronavirus

 About 65% of New Zealanders have had at least one dose and 40% are fully vaccinated.
 Among people age 12 and older, about 79% have had at least a single jab.

-Under Ardern’s plan that starts Tuesday, Aucklanders will be able to meet outdoors with loved ones from one other household, early childhood centers will reopen and people will be able to go to the beach.
+Under Ardern’s plan that starts Tuesday, Aucklanders will be able to meet outdoors with loved ones from one other household, early childhood centers will reopen and people will be able to relax at the beach.

 The dates for a phased reopening of retail stores and later bars and restaurants have yet to be decided.